itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

         | *Login with Tufts UTLN and password* |

 3. To start a new project, click on **Map,** as shown above.
-4. A “Create a New Project” box will open with the option to name your project file and choose where to save it.
+4. A “Create a New Project" box will open with the option to name your project file and choose where to save it.
 This is important to not rush through.
 What you name and where you save the project is very important for good data management and organization.
 It is much harder to change this name/location down the line if you don’t do it properly from the start!

     1. Name your project `TransAtlanticSlaveTrade`.
     2. Under ***Location***, click on the **folder** **icon** <img src="./images/image006.png" /> and navigate to where you want to save your project (this tutorial will use the `H: drive`).